Last editedNov 20223 min read

 In the fast-moving world of business and commerce, your company needs to be able to make fast, efficient, and high-value payments.
-CHAPS may be the ideal choice, giving businesses and individuals the opportunity to make guaranteed same-day payments via electronic, bank-to-bank technology.
+CHAPS is one option, giving businesses and individuals the opportunity to make guaranteed same-day payments via electronic, bank-to-bank technology.
 So, what is a CHAPS transfer?
 Read on to find out everything you need to know.

 What does CHAPS mean?

 CHAPS – also known as Clearing House Automated Payment System – is a type of high-value, bank-to-bank payment system that provides irrevocable, settlement risk-free, and efficient payments.